deathworlders/online/content/book/deathworlders/chapter-26-blood-ash.md

 “Good.
 If I *did* elect to arm you, this would be your weapon.” he unholstered it from under his jacket.
 “What are the rules of firearm safety?”

 “Uh… All guns are always loaded.”
 She recited.
 “Uh, never point a gun at anything you’re not willing to shoot.
-Keep your finger off the trigger until your sights are on target, and, uh... be sure of your target and whatever’s around and behind it.”
+Keep your finger off the trigger until your sights are on target, and, uh...be sure of your target and whatever’s around and behind it.”

 Vinther handed her the gun.
 She scored immediate points by checking the chamber was empty while pointing it away and toward the floor.